NEW: AI transcripts without captions

 - Is Transkripe free to start?

 - Yes.
-You can create a transcript for free when captions are available and try AI outputs from the transcript.
-Usage limits are shown clearly inside the app.
+You can create free transcripts from available captions.
+AI audio transcription and paid AI outputs may require a paid plan, with limits shown clearly in the app.

 - Is Transkripe affiliated with YouTube?